Marsyas (horse)

 Marsyas (also known as Marsyas II, 1940–30 May 1964) was a French Thoroughbred racehorse and sire.
-He was the dominant stayer in France in the mid-1940s winning four consecutive editions of the 4,000 metre Prix du Cadran between 1944 and 1947.
+He was the dominant stayer in France in the mid-1940s, winning four consecutive editions of the 4,000 metre Prix du Cadran from 1944 to 1947.
 He proved equally successful when campaigned in Britain in 1946.
 After winning seventeen of his twenty-seven races, he was retired to stud where he had limited success as a sire of winners.

 Background

 Marsyas was a chestnut horse with a narrow white blaze and white socks on his hind legs, bred by his owner Marcel Boussac at his Haras de Fresnay-le-Buffard in Neuvy-au-Houlme in Lower Normandy.
-He was sired by the British-bred stallion Trimdon winner of the Ascot Gold Cup in 1931 and 1932.
+He was sired by the British-bred stallion Trimdon, winner of the Ascot Gold Cup in 1931 and 1932.
 Marsyas's dam was the highly successful broodmare Astronomie, whose other progeny included the undefeated Caracalla, Arbar, and Asmena.